Svetasv logo

 14 Flocks and herds will lie down there, creatures of every kind.
 The desert owl and the screech owl will roost on her columns.
 Their hooting will echo through the windows, rubble will fill the doorways, the beams of cedar will be exposed.

-The Babylonian king Nabopolassar allied with the Medes and others to defeat the Assyrians, sacking the wealthy and powerful city of Nineveh in 612 BC.
+The Babylonian king Nabopolassar allied with the Medes and others to defeat the Assyrians and ransack the wealthy and powerful city of Nineveh in 612 BC.
 The city was never again a political or administrative centre; it was de-urbanized and depopulated ("dry as the desert" - water represents people - see also Nahum 2:8) over the next few centuries (see also Nahum 2:6-10).
 Verse 2:14 poetically expands on this idea of devastation and desolation.

 Chapter 3 15 This is the city of revelry that lived in safety.
 She said to herself, “I am the one!
 And there is none besides me.”
 What a ruin she has become, a lair for wild beasts!
 All who pass by her scoff and shake their fists.